-Your City of Fresno Employees Retirement System remains more than fully funded and is positioned to strongly secure your current and future retirement.
-Our goal is to keep it that way by maintaining a pension system which provides benefits which are economical for our sponsor (the City of Fresno) while remaining a life-long, lucrative and sustainable benefit for retired City of Fresno employees.
+Your Fire & Police Retirement System remains more than fully funded and is positioned to strongly secure your current and future retirement.
+Our goal is to keep it that way by maintaining a pension system which provides benefits which are economical for our sponsor (the City of Fresno) while remaining a life-long, lucrative and sustainable benefit for retired Sworn Safety employees.

 Limiting risk is vital for an institutional investor like CFRS.
-As a long-term investor, we prepare for multiple economic ups and down across future decades.
+As a long-term investor, we prepare for multiple economic ups and downs across future decades.
 Part of that work is making sure we are taking the appropriate amount of risk to meet our investment goals while still maintaining broad market exposure.
 The team at CFRS continues to work with our Investment Consultant to build a resilient and innovative investment program that includes frequent reviews of new investment ideas and existing investment strategy.